-3.DDS Success Stories
+4. DDS Success Stories

-Although DDS is a relatively new standard (adopted by the OMG in 2004), it has been adopted quickly due to its ability to address key requirements of data distribution in net-centric systems, as well as the maturity and quality of available implementations, which are based on decades of experience developing data-centric middleware for mission-critical systems.
-Moreover, DDS has been mandated by (1) the US Navy's Open Architecture Computing Environment [6] as the standard publish/subscribe technology to use in next-generation combat management systems, and (2) DISA as the standard technology for publish/subscribe to be used in all new or upgraded systems [7].
-Several major defense programs, such as the US Navy's DDG-1000 land attack destroyer, US Army's Future Combat Systems (FCS), and the Thales Tactical Information And Command System Operating System (TACTICOS), also adopted DDS even before it was mandated, underscoring DDS's ability to address the data distribution challenges of next generation net-centric defense systems.
+Standard adoption.
+Although DDS is a relatively new standard (adopted by the OMG in 2004), it has been adopted quickly.
+Its fast paced adoption stems from its ability to address key requirements of data distribution in net-centric systems, as well as the maturity and quality of available implementations, which are based on decades of experience developing datacentric middleware for mission-critical systems.

+DDS has been mandated by (1) EuroControl as the standard publish/subscribe mechanism for exchanging flight data plans between Air Traffic Control Centers, (2) the US Navy's Open Architecture Computing Environment [6] as the standard publish/subscribe technology to use in next-generation combat management systems, and (3) DISA as the standard technology for publish/subscribe to be used in all new or upgraded systems [7].
+Several major mission-critical programs, such as the European Next Generation Flight Data Processor, CoFlight, US Navy's DDG-1000 land attack destroyer, US Army's Future Combat Systems (FCS), and the Thales TACTICOS Combat Management System also adopted DDS even before it was mandated, underscoring DDS's ability to address the data distribution challenges of next-generation mission-critical information management systems.

-For example, the TACTICOS combat management system [8] developed by THALES Naval Netherlands is based on an implementation of DDS [9] that allows them to achieve very good scalability, from small ships to aircraft carrier grade, as well as high performance, availability, and determinism even under temporary overload conditions.
-TACTICOS is currently in use in 15 Navies worldwide serving 20 ships-classes ranging from small patrol boats up to large frigates.
-The utilization of DDS is instrumental in its success since it provides both the scalability to support thousands of applications running on more than 150 distributed computers on a frigate size system.
-Another key feature of DDS is its 'battle-damage resistence,' meaning that software can by dynamically re-allocated to the remaining computer pool in case of an error on a specific computer.
-The DDS Persistence Profile support is instrumental in this dynamic re-allocation since it allows applications to store their internal state into the DDS middleware, which manages this state in a distributed and fault-tolerant way so that restarted applications can continue what they were doing before they crashed.
+OpenSplice DDS use cases.
+OpenSplice DDS was one of the most influential technologies contributing to the definition of the DDS standard, due in large part to its heritage of success during the past two decades in a range of mission-critical distributed systems.
+In particular, OpenSplice DDS has been deployed in several different application domains, such as defense, aerospace, transportation, etc. For example, the TACTI-COS combat management system [8] developed by THALES Naval Netherlands builds atop OpenSplice DDS [9], which allows TACTICOS to achieve very high scalability, from small ships to aircraft carrier grade, as well as high performance, availability, and determinism even under temporary overload conditions.
+TACTICOS is currently in use in over15 Navies worldwide serving more than 26 ships-classes ranging from small patrol boats up to large frigates.

+The utilization of OpenSplice DDS is instrumental in the success of TACTICOS since it provides both the scalability to support thousands applications running on hundreds of distributed computers on a typical frigate size system.
+Another key feature of OpenSplice DDS is its 'damage resistance,' i.e., if an error occurs on a specific computer, DDS can dynamically re-allocate application software to the remaining computer pool.
+The DDS Persistence Profile as supported by OpenSplice DDS is instrumental in this dynamic reallocation since it allows applications to store their internal state into the DDS middleware, which manages this state in a distributed and fault-tolerant way so that reallocated applications can regain their state after restart and can continue what they were doing before they crashed.

-The DDS implementation used on TACTICOS supports a data-centric approach where at the start of the systemdesign, the information model can be captured, annotated with proper QoS policies, and then shared between multiple parties.
+OpenSplice DDS supports a data-centric approach where at the start of the system-design, the information model can be captured, annotated with proper QoS policies, and then shared between multiple parties.
 This federated architecture is common in existing and planned 'coalition-based' developments where multiple parties jointly implement the overall combat system.
-DDS provides the fault tolerant information backbone onto which all these applications are deployed and is thus responsible for providing each application with the right information at the right time.
+OpenSplice DDS provides the fault tolerant information backbone onto which all these applications are deployed and is thus responsible for providing each application with the right information at the right time.